english-blog/english-blog.github.io/_posts/2010-11-08-the-laws-of-courage-ryuho-okawa-book-review.md

 **Number of Pages:** 168
 **Language:** English

-Ryuho Okawa is the founder of **Happy Science** - an organisation or religion which aims to achieve the true happiness, based on the teachings of the author.
+Ryuho Okawa is the founder of **Happy Science** - an organization or religion which aims to achieve the true happiness, based on the teachings of the author.
 He claims himself as the spiritual leader, in many places throughout the book.
 For a while, I was reading only exceptionally good and interesting books, till I come across this one.
 This book reads like a school text book, which primarily aims at the school children in Japan.
 But the description of the book in the outer cover was misleading that its for general audience and its mentioned that 20 million copies of his books were sold so far.
 No questions the numbers anyway, just like me.

 Never judge a book by its cover - Don't know who said it, but its true.
-Ok, lets plunge into the book and see a gist of what the author said to the world.
+OK, lets plunge into the book and see a gist of what the author said to the world.

 This book is divided into five chapters and the first one is about the friendship.
 Okawa claims that the friendship wont last longer, if you are very much attached to the other person.
 He asks us to play safe, like playing cards, releasing one card at a time.
 He suggests to keep distance always.
 I couldn't agree with him in this, because I enjoy ever-lasting friendships with many to whom I am very close and I never broke a relationship.
 Also he discusses about bullying that happens in the school and teaches the kids about the heaven, hell, evil, spirit and all the useless stuff in order to discipline them.